Glassix/js-examples/whatsapp-bulk-sender/README.md

 This is provided as an example only.
 Keep this project private and never share your Glassix API credentials with anyone.

 > [!CAUTION]
-> Never send API tokens directly from the frontend and use the [Glassix NPM](https://github.com/Glassix/glassix-js) package when possible.
+> Never send API tokens directly from the frontend and use the [Glassix JS SDK](https://github.com/Glassix/glassix-js) when possible.
 > **Always** get consent from recipients before sending them marketing material.
 <br>
 <br>